ugoviti/izpbx/README.md

 ```

 NOTE:
-- Modify `docker-compose.yml` and change according to your environment needs:
+- Modify `docker-compose.yml` according to your environment needs:
   - `parent:` (must be specified your ethernet card)
   - `subnet:` (must match you intranet network range)
   - `ipv4_address:` (every izPBX frontend will must to have a different external IP)
-- Modify `.env` and change according to your environment needs:
+- Modify `.env` according to your environment needs:
   - `MYSQL_SERVER=db` (you can't use localhost here)

 ```yaml